Alexis211/kogata/README.md

 None of the source files have a licence header because it's cumbersome.
 All the code and associated documentation found in this repository is released under the ISC licence as detailed in the `COPYING` file.
+Some parts of the code are very directly inspired from examples found on the OSDev wiki, thank you all!